Shunyi, Beijing: Administrative divisions

+Shunyi is subdivided into 6 subdistricts and 19 towns.

 Transport

 The district is linked to the city proper through a series of arterial roads.
 The Northern Approach Route of the Airport Expressway passes through Shunyi District.
 Shunyi district is served by Line 15 of the Beijing Subway.

-The urban center of Shunyi is near the north-eastern 6th Ring Road.
+The urban center of Shunyi is near the 6th Ring Road.

 Metro

 Shunyi is currently served by two metro lines operated by Beijing Subway: